About the Language Portal of Canada

 - How to cite the Language Portal of Canada

 - How we’re funded

 Who these resources are for

-The Language Portal of Canada is for you—all Canadians who want to improve their language skills.
+The Language Portal of Canada is for you—and for all Canadians who want to improve their language skills.

 - Are you just starting to learn English or French?

 - Do you need basic or expert writing help?